CyVerse-learning-materials/astrocontainers_workshop_2018/singularity/singularityintro.rst

     To install a container with Ubuntu from the ubuntu.com reposutiry you need to use `debootstrap`

+**Docker2Singularity &OR Singularity2Docker**

+One of the other features of Singularity is the ability to convert `Docker containers to Singularity Containers <https://github.com/singularityware/docker2singularity>`_, and `Singularity containers to Docker containers <https://github.com/vsoch/singularity2docker>`_

 Exercise 3 (30 minutes): Creating the Singularity file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~